xxSkyy/mercurius-exec-service-schema/readme.md

-# Generate executable query with middleware supports that works with Mercurius federation mode.
+# Generate executable query that works with Mercurius federation mode.

 It supports: